-Attachment A summarizes City positions and actions taken on legislation as of September 2019.
+Attachment A summarizes City positions and actions taken on legislation as of November 2019.
 While many of the positions and actions taken have already been approved by the Council through the Annual Legislative Guiding Principles and Program, Council is now asked to reaffirm all City positions summarized in the report.
-For reference, Attachment B lists the 2019 Legislative Guiding Principles and Program.